3 Essential Practices To Stay Safe As A Laboratory Technician

 Mistake #1: Mislabeling something

 You’re not an idiot; you have trained in your field, so you will know what most things are.
+You know your rotary vane pumps from your boosters and compressors.
 But then again, you may have lacked concentration and mislabelled a test tube, or you may not quite know the difference from a certain chemical from another, especially if they look the same.
 The wrong combination could result in something calamitous, be that a failed experiment, or something far more explosive.
 Therefore, don’t assume you know what something is without doing some research first, and for goodness sake, concentrate when you’re labelling, for the sake of everybody working with you.

 Mistake #2: Not sticking to fire safety protocol